accident-detection/module_Display/README.md

 # module_Display
-Implementation of display functions and using senzors to display info on the display.
+Implementation of display functions and using sensors to display info on the display.
-The explanations inside the code are made in Croatian, because the project is made for Alegbra, Croatian uni.
+The explanations inside the code are made in Croatian, because the project is made for Alegbra, Croatian university.

-TODO:

-Put error codes into read me and closely explain stuff about the used display functions and DHT senzor functions.
+Error codes:
+400 - OK
+401 - Collected data is wrong
+402 - Unable to make communication with the sensors (time-out error) 403 - Data pin isn't connected correctly
+404 - Data pin connected to GND or low very low voltage 405 - Data pin connected to high voltage (+3.3V or greater) 410 - Unknown error